-Our office is staffed by nurse practitioners, registered nurses, a pharmacist, a health educator, an administrative assistant and a secretary.
+Our office is staffed by nurse practitioners, registered nurses, a health educator, an administrative assistant and a secretary.
 All are fully trained for their positions.
 A collaborating physician is in the office weekly.
 Physician services are available by referral from the nurse practitioners.
 Student Health and Wellness can manage most health problems that are typical for a health office.

 Yes.
 We provide this service by appointment.

 Yes.
 A nurse practitioner can prescribe medication as appropriate.
-Students can have their prescriptions filled at the Student Health and Wellness Pharmacy or any other pharmacy.
+Students can have their prescriptions filled at any retail pharmacy.

 Yes.
 The immunizations available are Hepatitis A and B, Human Papilloma Virus, Meningitis, MMR, Tetanus (Tdap), Varicella (chicken pox).
 Tuberculosis testing is also available.
 Call for further information or check the fees page.
 Other immunizations may be available by request.

 Yes.
 Student Health and Wellness providers do write prescriptions for birth control and Depo Provera.
 You must make an appointment with a nurse practitioner.

 No, there is no charge for the visit.
 There may be charges for laboratory testing or certain procedures.

 You can pay by cash, check or a charge the fee to your student account (credit card payment is not available).
 Any bills charged to the student's UMKC account will need to be paid in the Cashiers Office.
 The Health Center cannot accept the payment.

-No. You do not need insurance to be seen in Student Health and Wellness and Student Health and Wellness does not bill insurance plans.
+No. You do not need insurance to be seen at Student Health and Wellness and Student Health and Wellness does not bill insurance plans.
 We will be glad to provide you with an itemized check out sheet that you can use for insurance reimbursement.

 Yes.
 We see patients on an appointment basis.
 You may make an appointment by using your UMKC SSO to access our secure Open Communicator portal.
 You may also call (816) 235-6133 to make an appointment.